How to Accurately Report Relocation Expenses on W-2 Forms: A 2025 Update

-Accurately managing relocation expenses on W-2 forms is crucial for payroll administration and tax compliance, especially as tax regulations evolve in 2024.
-This comprehensive guide covers the best practices and procedures to ensure seamless management of employee relocations.
+Accurately managing relocation expenses on W-2 forms remains a critical aspect of payroll administration and tax compliance, especially as tax regulations evolve in 2025.
+This comprehensive guide covers best practices and procedures to ensure seamless management of employee relocations.
 Whether you’re an HR professional or a payroll administrator, these insights will help you navigate the complexities of W-2 reporting for relocated employees.

 When companies cover an employee’s relocation costs, they often provide a “tax gross-up” to minimize the financial impact on the employee.
-This gross-up compensates for the taxes owed on relocation benefits, which are considered taxable income under U.S. tax law.
+This gross-up compensates for the taxes owed on relocation benefits, which continue to be considered taxable income under U.S. tax law.
 Here’s how it works:

 - Determine Relocation Expenses: Calculate the total relocation expenses covered by the company.